Job hunting: Applying

 One can also go and hand out résumés or Curricula Vitae to prospective employers, in the hope that they are recruiting for staff or could soon be doing so.
 Résumés can also be submitted to online employment sites that aid in job searching.
-Another recommended method of job hunting is cold calling and, since the 1990s, emailing companies that one desires to work for and inquire to whether there are any job vacancies.
+Another recommended method of job hunting is cold calling and, since the 1990s, emailing companies that one desires to work for to inquire whether there are any job vacancies.

 After finding a desirable job, they would then apply for the job by responding to the advertisement.
 This may mean applying through a website, emailing or mailing in a hard copy of a résumé to a prospective employer.
 It is generally recommended that résumés be brief, organized, concise, and targeted to the position being sought.
 With certain occupations, such as graphic design or writing, portfolios of a job seeker's previous work are essential and are evaluated as much, if not more than the person's résumé.
 In most other occupations, the résumé should focus on past accomplishments, expressed in terms as concretely as possible (e.g. number of people managed, amount of increased sales or improved customer satisfaction).

 Since the year 2000, the Internet has been increasingly popular method for job applications, with many companies giving job applicants the option of applying through their company website, while some companies now have no alternative form of recruitment.